vguer/MrRobogersNeighborhood/README.md

   * Input: 32
   * Output: "Won't you be my neighbor?"

-**Behavior**: The program will return a range from 0 to the inputted number.
-  * Input: 4
-  * Output: "0, 1, 2, 3"

 ## Known Bugs

-At the time of initial submission on 6/12/2020, this application was incomplete and not yet running.
+* At the time of initial submission on 6/12/2020, this application was incomplete and not yet running.
+* As of 6/14/2020, the program is running.
+However, the form will not clear output with new submission, and therefore the page will need to be refreshed.

 ## Support and contact details